-Program Description7(a) loans are the most basic and most used type loan of SBA's business loan programs.
-Its name comes from section 7(a) of the Small Business Act, which authorizes the Agency to provide business loans to American small businesses.
+7(a) loans are the most basic and most used type loan of the Small Business Administration's (SBA) business loan programs.
+It's name comes from section 7(a) of the Small Business Act, which authorizes the agency to provide business loans to American small businesses.
 The loan program is designed to assist for-profit businesses that are not able to get other financing from other resources.

 Program Contact Information

 For more information about this program, please visit: